bigchief64/nestjs-reliable-api-client/README.md

 # NestJS Reliable API Client Example

+This repository demonstrates reliability patterns commonly used in production backend systems.

 This example shows a small NestJS payment flow that treats third-party APIs as unreliable by default.
 A naive integration often assumes every call is fast, successful, and safe to repeat; in production that causes duplicate charges, stuck requests, noisy logs, and cascading failures when a provider is slow or down.

 ## What It Demonstrates